Neruda (film)

-Neruda is a 2016 internationally co-produced biographical drama film directed by Pablo Larraín.
+Neruda is a 2016 biographical drama film directed by Pablo Larraín.
 Mixing history and fiction, the film shows the dramatic events of the suppression of Communists in Chile in 1948 and how the poet, diplomat, politician and Nobel Prize winner Pablo Neruda had to go on the run, eventually escaping on horseback over the Andes.

 Plot

-In 1946, Chile's president Gabriel González Videla wins the election with the support of the Communists, but later turns against them, banning the party and ordering mass arrests.
-Senator Pablo Neruda, a former ambassador and renowned poet, speaks out against the repression, putting himself in danger.
-With his wife Delia, he attempts to flee to Argentina through the mountains, but they are turned back at the border and forced to go into hiding.
+In 1946, Chile's president Gabriel González Videla wins the election with Communist support but later betrays them, banning the party and ordering mass arrests.
+Senator Pablo Neruda, a former ambassador and renowned poet, condemns the repression, endangering himself.
+He and his wife Delia attempt to flee to Argentina through the mountains but are turned back at the border and forced into hiding.

-Óscar Peluchonneau, a young policeman, is tasked with hunting down Neruda.
-To catch him, Peluchonneau believes he needs to know him, so he studies Neruda's life and poetry.
-Meanwhile, Neruda makes surprise appearances, leaving volumes of his poetry with people to mobilize resistance.
-A game of cat and mouse ensues, with Peluchonneau always a step behind.
-When the hunt becomes too close, Neruda's friends arrange for smugglers to take him over the border on horseback.
+Oscar Peluchonneau, a young policeman, is assigned to capture Neruda.
+To understand his target, Peluchonneau studies Neruda's life and poetry.
+Meanwhile, Neruda makes surprise appearances, leaving poetry volumes to mobilize resistance, creating a cat-and-mouse game where Peluchonneau is always one step behind.
+As the hunt intensifies, Neruda's friends arrange for smugglers to take him over the border on horseback.

-Delia stays behind and is interrogated by Peluchonneau.
-She tells him that every story has a primary character, and in this story, the cop is secondary.
-This remark unnerves Peluchonneau, who is never certain of his inner identity.
-Delia destroys his confidence by saying that Neruda, with his poetry and political commitment, is reality and will endure, but Peluchonneau is merely a fiction.
+While Delia is captured and interrogated by Peluchonneau.
+She asserts that in their story, the policeman is secondary, a remark that unsettles Peluchonneau and undermines his confidence, suggesting Neruda's legacy will endure while Peluchonneau will fade into fiction.

-As Neruda's group climbs through the wintry forests towards the border, Peluchonneau follows, but he cannot catch up.
-He dies on a snow-covered mountaintop, bludgeoned by his own indigenous companions.
-Neruda later finds his corpse.
-Peluchonneau's hold on reality has ended, and he has melted back into fiction.
-Neruda flies to Paris, where he is welcomed by his friend Pablo Picasso and becomes a media sensation.
-During a press conference, Neruda mentions Peluchonneau's name, allowing him to live on through memory.
+As Neruda's group traverses snowy forests toward the border, Peluchonneau pursues but cannot catch them.
+He dies on a snowy mountaintop, abandoned by his indigenous guides.
+Neruda later finds his body.
+Peluchonneau's grip on reality ends as he becomes part of the fiction he once pursued.
+Neruda escapes to Paris, where he is welcomed by Pablo Picasso and becomes a media sensation.
+At a press conference, Neruda mentions Peluchonneau, allowing him a lasting memory.